Dig092/Edumarshal_web/README.md

-# Edumarshal is a complete & personalised software Solution for AKGEC
+# Edumarshal is a Unified & Personalised Software Solution for AKGEC